roundrobin/flummox-react-router-webpack-demo/README.md

 This demo app shows how stores and actions work in conjunction with the react-router component.
-For the purpose of the demo, we implement a chat room store,  which holds the data of all rooms and a list of all active rooms

- And show a list of chat rooms.
+For the purpose of the demo, we implement a chat room store,  which holds the data of all rooms and a list of all active rooms.
+Based on that data we implement a couple of views visualizing lists and chat rooms.